jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 #### Step 5

-Now it looks like `formatMiddleNames` was not used internally in `NameFormatting` either, so we can remove it entirely just like we did for `formatUserInfo`.
+Now it looks like `formatMiddleNames` was not used internally in `NameFormatting` either, so we can remove it entirely just like we did for `formatUserInfo` back in step 2.

 TODO Screenshot